nmotter/godnsomatic/README.md

 # godnsomatic

 DNS-O-Matic client written in the Go programming language.
-This client is follows the 0.9 version of the DNS-OMatic API specifiction.
+The client follows the 0.9 version of the DNS-O-Matic API specifiction.

 ## Getting Started